Horbenkodev/hugo-blog/content/posts/the-ruby-on-rails-development-company-you-want-to-work-with/index.md

 publishDate: 2017-04-14T00:00:00.000Z
 image: RoR_developer.jpg
 og_image: RoR_developer.jpg
-description: When you're looking for an outsourced Ruby on Rails developer for your project, just like with any other third-party provider, you want to find someone who has extensive experience, easy to collaborate with and actually does the work that meets your expectations.
-It may be challenging to detect an expert who truly meets all the requirements.
+description: Looking for an outsourced Ruby on Rails developer?
+Find an expert with experience, easy collaboration, and results that meet your expectations.
 promote:
   promote: false
 top: false